Campus of Stony Brook University: Earth and Space Sciences Building

 The Earth and Space Sciences Building is home to the Department of Geosciences.
 It opened in 1967 and was designed by the IBI Group – Gruzen Samton architectural firm.
 It has a concrete facade of the béton brut style, and the building has been described as brutalist and modernist.
 The building was also the home of the Museum of Long Island Natural Sciences, which has hundreds of geological specimens, preserved Long Island sea and wildlife and Native American artifacts.
 The program was eliminated by 2017.
 The building is four stories tall and contains a rooftop astronomy observatory.

 Ward Melville Social and Behavioral Sciences Building

 The Ward Melville Social and Behavioral Sciences Building is one of the tallest buildings in Stony Brook's West Campus at seven stories tall.
 It opened in 1977 and was designed by architect Richard Thompson.
 In 1987, it was renamed after Ward Melville.
 Numerous departments have offices in the building including Political Science, Economics, and History.
 The building is split up into north and south wings and is located at the bottom of a hill between the Humanities and Life Sciences building.

+Life Sciences Building

+The Life Sciences Building contains classrooms, labs, and academic departments of Biochemistry and Cell Biology.